 7. Voice/Visual Search

 Consumers love the hands-free experience that voice search provides.
-They especially enjoy the freedom of multitasking as they give voice commands to search for favourite songs, make bookings at restaurants, or set alarms.
-By 2021, 36.6% of people will use voice search at least once a month on any device.
+They especially enjoy the freedom of multitasking as they give voice commands to search for favorite songs, make bookings at restaurants, or set alarms.
+In 2023, 43% of people used voice search at least once a month on any device.

 If you enable onsite visual tagging, you can catch the attention of crawlers when a searcher uploads an image as a Google search query.
-You can facilitate a seamless shopping experience as 53% of visual searches are performed on mobiles.
+You can facilitate a seamless shopping experience as more and more of visual searches are performed on mobiles.
 You can enhance your shoppers’ in-store experience by providing prices, reviews, and locations of items in response to voice queries.

 After Google Lens, Pinterest launched a visual search tool, Lens, to search themes and pictures related to pictures uploaded from smartphones or Pins.
 Now, they have added Shoppable Pins that provide product information and a direct link to the website to purchase the product.